Installation#

 Cancellable

-- prune_local_repo(cancellable: Cancellable | None = None) bool #
+- prune_local_repo(cancellable: Cancellable | None = None) bool#

 Remove all orphaned OSTree objects from the underlying OSTree repo in

-.Added in version 0.10.0.
+self.Added in version 0.10.0.

 - Parameters: